ulfschneider/ulf.website/content/posts/journal/2020-12-03-split-a-figure.md

   <div> <!--The image MUST be wrapped in a div for the split to work properly-->
     <img src="/img/IMG_1329.jpg" alt="">
   </div>
-  <figcaption>A beautiful day with Emil at the Paderborn Fishponds.</figcaption>
+  <figcaption>A beautiful day with Emil at the Paderborn fishponds.</figcaption>
 </figure>

 <figure class="split">
-  <figcaption>The Fishponds are a home for many waterbirds.</figcaption>
+  <figcaption>The fishponds are a home for many waterbirds.</figcaption>
   <div> <!--The image MUST be wrapped in a div for the split to work properly-->
     <img src="/img/IMG_1331.jpg" alt="">
   </div>